-Ed. note: This review was first published in December 2018.
-It has now been updated to reflect Red Chip Poker’s CORE 2.0 offering.
+Ed. note: This review has been updated to reflect Red Chip Poker’s CORE 2.0 offering.

 Poker training sites have been around for many years now.
 Most have followed a very similar model: produce videos and series on various poker topics and let the subscriber take what they can from the information provided.
 This is, one could argue, a perfectly natural approach.
 But, despite its uniformity there’s little in the way of hard evidence that it produces highly-skilled poker players, and thus no absolute reason to infer that it is the most efficient approach for achieving that goal.

 Red Chip Poker’s CORE program is a radical departure from the conventional poker training approach, and their CORE 2.0 update just takes the program to the next level.

 It was motivated, at least in part, by the combined experiences of Red Chip Poker coaches through their work with hundreds of students, and through the serendipitous realization that many Red Chip Poker team members had backgrounds in education.

 So their team got together, spent hours laying out each building block required for a cohesive poker strategy, many hours more debating the ordering of those building blocks, and months crafting every lesson with you – the student – in mind.
 The end result is the most comprehensive A-Z poker course ever made.
 With CORE you learn the right material at the right time to walk away with a future-proof strategy that you can understand, internalize, and actually use.